Ballard High School

 Time & Location: Lunch | SW207

 We will learn the basics and history of architecture as well as engaging in activities related to architectural design.
 We will participate in and work towards producing a design for a competition throughout the year.
-As a member, you will get chances to interact with professionals and go on on a field trip to a local architecture firm.
+As a member, you will get chances to interact with professionals and go on a field trip to a local architecture firm.

 Asian Student Union